Redis pricing plans

 Not offered

-At $5/mo to start, Redis sits 0% above the $4.99/mo median across 5 databases tools we track.
+At $5/mo to start, Redis sits 95% below the $99/mo median across 5 databases tools we track.

 Redis cost calculator